Registrant and non-registrant vendors of taxable real property must collect the GST or the QST, except in the following situations:

 - The purchaser is a registrant.
 If the purchaser is also an individual, the real property must not be a residential complex or a cemetery plot or place of burial, entombment or deposit of human remains or ashes.

-In the above-mentioned situations, purchasers must remit the GST and QST to us.
-Purchasers that are not registrants must report and remit the GST and QST using forms FP-505-V, Special-Purpose Returns, and FP-505.D.A-V, GST/HST – QST Return Respecting the Purchase of Taxable Immovables or Taxable Carbon Emission Allowances.
+If the purchaser is not a registrant, they must report and remit the GST and QST using forms FP-505-V, Special-Purpose Returns, and FP-505.D.A-V, GST/HST – QST Return Respecting the Purchase of Taxable Immovables or Taxable Carbon Emission Allowances.

 A vendor that is not a registrant can claim a refund if the vendor was unable to recover the taxes paid on the purchase of real property or improvements to it.
-For GST purposes, the vendor must file form FP-189-V, General GST/HST Rebate Application.
-For QST purposes, the vendor must file form VD-403-V, General Application for a Québec Sales Tax (QST) Rebate.
+The vendor must file a General GST/HST and QST Rebate Application (FP-2189-V).

 A purchaser that pays GST or QST to the vendor, when in fact the purchaser was required to pay the taxes to us, must request a refund of the tax from the vendor.
-If the vendor does not refund the amount requested, the purchaser must still remit the taxes as explained above, but can apply for a refund of the tax paid in error to the vendor.
-The purchaser must file form FP-189-V to apply for a refund of the GST and form VD-403-V to apply for a refund of the QST.
-The purchaser generally has two years after the date of payment of the tax to apply for a refund.
+If the vendor does not refund the amount requested, the purchaser must still remit the taxes as explained above.
+However, the purchaser can apply for a refund of the tax paid in error by filing form FP-2189-V. The purchaser generally has two years after the date of payment of the tax to apply for a refund.

 For help completing the application form, see the Guide to the General GST/HST and QST Rebate Application (FP-2189.G-V).